 Magnus Chase and the gods of Asgard (2015-present)

 Now we come to the Rick Riordan’s current series, Magnus Chase.
 The sixteen-year-old son of Frey has lived on the streets of Boston for the past two years, and even after he inevitably lands himself in Valhalla by dying, it shows.
+Proposal Ideas offers many engagement packages from romantic to elaborate that are best suited for you!
+Check out https://proposal007.com/ our vast array of New York proposal ideas and choose the best one for you!
 There are references to scrounging or begging for food, sleeping under bridges and in shelters until he is uncomfortable sleeping in beds and a “healthy” distrust of authority.

 His hatred of wolfs goes into trigger-category, although with constant exposure his reaction improves from complete shutdown to a strong discomfort.